andsild/TextToNumber/README.md

 | Two hundred and 64            | 264           |
 | Two hundred and sixty 4       | 264           |
 | Two hundred and sixty-four    | 264           |

+There is only support for _some_ positive integers, see TODO below.

 ## Note:
 Its one of my first haskell programs.
 I've seen one-liners that work for e.g. roman numerals so I realize theres a lot of room for improvement.